Canonization of Thomas Aquinas

-Following two inquiries which involved over a hundred eyewitnesses, the Italian Dominican theologian and philosopher Thomas Aquinas (1225–1274) was formally canonized as a saint of the Roman Catholic Church on 18 July 1323 by Pope John XXII.
+Following two inquiries which involved over a hundred eyewitnesses, the Italian Dominican theologian and philosopher Thomas Aquinas (1225–1274) was formally canonized as a saint of the Catholic Church on 18 July 1323 by Pope John XXII.
 His corpse was boiled and his remains were distributed as relics, the ownership of which was contested for decades.
 In 1324, he became the second most important saint in the Dominican Order, after Saint Dominic himself.
-In 1969, the feast day of Saint Thomas Aquinas was revised from 7 March to 28 January.
+In 1969, the feast day of Thomas was moved from 7 March to 28 January.

 Death

-En route to the Second Council of Lyon, Thomas Aquinas died on the morning of 7 March 1274 at the Cistercian abbey of Fossanova.
+While en route to the Second Council of Lyon, Thomas Aquinas died on the morning of 7 March 1274 at the Cistercian abbey of Fossanova.
 His funeral, which was organized by the Cistercians, concluded hours later and he was buried in the monastery.
 Following the news of his death, devotees rushed to his tomb, where multiple miracles were reported.

-Thomas' last words were reportedly "This is my rest for ever and ever", which the Cistercians interpreted as proof of his belonging to Fossanova.
-Anxious not to cede ownership of Thomas' body to the Dominicans, the Cistercians relocated it several times; in the process, Thomas' head was removed, while his right hand was cut off and given to one of his sisters.
+According to Cistercian witnesses, Thomas had quoted Psalm 131:14 before entering Fossanova: "This is my rest for ever and ever; here I will dwell, for I have chosen it."
+The Cistercians interpreted this as proof of his belonging to the abbey.
+Anxious not to cede ownership of Thomas' body to the Dominicans, the Cistercians relocated it several times; in the process, Thomas' head was removed, while his right hand was cut off and given to one of his sisters, Theodora.